 - Have all books and materials (including a pencil!) nearby so you don’t have to search for them every time or interrupt a practice session to go find something.

 Bonus: Making the instrument easily accessible will encourage your student to play for fun as well as for practice!
+For more ideas on creating a music room in your home, check out this article from Redfin.

 3. Make Your Own Instruments